survos/survos/packages/fw-bundle/README.md

 Two fundamental concepts: the tabs at the bottom of the screen, and everything else.

-All pages, though, are pre-loaded as twig templates in OnsenController.
+All pages, though, are pre-loaded as twig templates in (MobileController?)

 To create the tabs, the following, where id is the name of the tab template